Mind is the master power that moulds and makes

 Now using it to let go of it is the most important thing.
 So we look out there, and anything and everything we see that is not just right, we turn inward, and we look for this very thing within ourselves.
 And if we look honestly, we’ll discover that that thought was right within us, that that concept is our concept.
 That it doesn’t apply to what’s outside of us—that it applies right to us.
 And when we see it, we automatically let go of it, because we are seeking truth, we are seeking happiness, and it’s ridiculous to hold on to things that keep us miserable.
 So the first key was: “As you see the world, so are you.”
 Since happiness and sorrow is probably the thing that we are most concerned with every day, happiness and sorrow can be used as a means of growth.
 (Creating All You Desire)

 Levenson, Lester (1993).
 Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation.
 Sedona Institute. (http://www.freespiritualebooks.com/keys-to-the-ultimate-freedom.html)

 The Mind Mirror

-Now why do we who are more into this subject than others, why is it that we don’t have the joy all the time with no sorrow?
+Now why do we who are more with this subject than others, why is it that we don’t have the joy all the time with no sorrow?
 Why, after having been with this subject and following the great masters, why can’t we get that thing we are looking for?
 What is wrong?
 Well, I believe if you’ll look into it, you will discover that there’s only one thing wrong, only one thing: our wanting this growth is not as strong as our wanting this world, as our wanting ego-approval.
 Therefore I try to be as practical as can be by presenting you with methods that you can use every day to grow by.
 There is no moment in life that cannot be used as an opportunity for growth.

 There is no moment in life that cannot be used as an opportunity for growth.